 LITTLE OR NO SIGHT READING With little or no time during a lesson to practice sight reading (sight reading is the skill of being able to play through a new piece of music almost perfectly without having practiced it beforehand), this skill is often neglected and very underdeveloped in most students.
 As sight reading becomes more challenging, it's not likely students will put it in their Top Five list of things to work on during the week.

 LITTLE OR NO PERFORMING We're not talking about actual formal "performances" here, like recitals or competitions.
 We mean there is little or no playing in front of people (friends, family, other students).
-Students may get used to playing comfortably and privately in front of their teacher, but any other playing is probably done in solitude.
+Students might eventually get used to playing comfortably and privately in front of their teacher, but any other playing/practicing is probably done in solitude.
 Performing and learning to be comfortable playing for others is a skill rarely practiced (no wonder recitals can be such nerve inducing events).

 So, what's the solution?...and the secret to amazing progress, and becoming a great player?
 How do we build a great foundation?

 The solution (and the secret to getting really, really good) is in a lesson design and restructure that addresses the issues of lesson length, nerves, unsupervised practice, lack of mastery, under-developed sight reading skills, under-developed performance skills and anxiety, independence....that allows students to subconsciously and innately absorb music, and master those foundation skills - DURING THE LESSON!
-Furthermore, we also want PARENTS to feel that "Lesson Success"...to make sure students have conquered any musical and practice issues during their lesson so playing at home is actually FUN -- never a chore, and never a battle.
+Furthermore, we also want PARENTS to feel that sense of "Lesson Success"...to make sure students have conquered any musical and practice issues during their lesson so playing at home is actually FUN -- never a chore, and never a battle.
 And, that they feel confident showing off - performing - what they can play.
 Modeled after the one-room schoolhouses of days past, our lesson structure allows them to learn and work within the same classroom, practice independently and confidently at their perfect pace, and on their own personalized lesson plan.
 At The Music Studio, THE LESSON INCLUDES THE PRACTICE, and PRACTICE BECOMES THE PERFORMANCE.